 College is a major transition - for students, as well as for parents and families.
 However, plenty of information is available to make the transition as easy as possible.

 The U-M Parents website is a detailed resource that provides information specifically designed to support parents and families.
 It contains information about academics, student life, health, safety, and financial, other many other topics.
-Student Affairs' Parents & Families works in partnership with the U-M Parents website to provide an up-to-date quarterly newsletter, Family Matters.
+Student Life's Parents & Families website works in partnership with the U-M Parents website to provide an up-to-date quarterly newsletter, Family Matters, an information-packed newsletter designed for current Wolverines' parents and loved ones.

 If you are just interested in happenings around campus, check out the University Record, which puts out a daily newsletter containing University news.